 Press and Public Relations

 With Public Transportation

 With the ICE (high speed train) towards Kassel or Hannover to Göttingen.
-From the train station, take bus line 23 to the last stop ("Faßberg"), which is directly opposite the institute (approx. 15 minutes; buses run Mon-Fri).
-From the city center you can also take bus line 21 or 22 towards Nikolausberg and get off at the "Faßberg" stop.
+From the train station, take bus lines 21 or 23 to the last stop ("Faßberg"), which is directly opposite the institute (approx. 15 minutes; please note that line 23 runs from Mon-Fri and Sunday evening only).
+From the city center you can also take bus line 22 towards Nikolausberg and get off at the "Faßberg" stop.

 From the autobahn A7 between Kassel and Hannover, take the exit "Göttingen Nord".
 Drive straight along the B27 towards Braunlage.
 After approximately 6 km, turn left towards Nikolausberg (signposted).
 Take the third left onto the institute's campus.

 With the ICE (high speed train) from Frankfurt (approx. 2 hours) or Hannover (approx. 1 hour) airports to Göttingen.

 There are two separate train stations at Frankfurt airport, one for regional trains and the other for long-distance trains.
 Direct trains to Göttingen (towards either Hamburg or Berlin) depart from the long-distance station every two to four hours.
 Trains to Frankfurt's main train station (Hauptbahnhof) depart frequently from the airport's regional station.
 From here two trains per hour depart for Göttingen.
 By car, the trip from the airport takes about three hours.